Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Estimates of the harmonic sum

 with an analogous lower bound.

-In the next proposition, we estimate the $\ell_1(\mu_N)$-norm of the harmonic function, where $\cA_N,\cB_N$ are the initial and final sets in each regime, as in Definition \ref{def:regimes}.
-The proof is inspired by \cite[Lemma~3.3]{SS19} and \cite[Proposition 5.2]{BdHMPS24}, and we include detailed explanations only where it deviates from their methods.
-The main modifications are due to the presence of multiple regimes in the DCWP model and the choice of unbounded random variables $J_{ij}$. \begin{prop} Let $\beta$, $\cA_{N}$ and $\cB_{N}$ be as one of the metastable regimes in Definition~\ref{def:regimes}, and $a > \sqrt{v \ln q}$.
-Then there exists a $C \in (0, k_{1} \wedge k_{2})$ such that, on the event $\Xi_N(a)$, as $N\to\infty$
+In the next proposition, we estimate the $\ell_{1}(\mu_N)$-norm of the harmonic function, where $\mathcal{A}_{N},\mathcal{B}_{N}$ are the initial and final sets in each regime, as in Definition \ref{def:regimes}.
+The proof is inspired by \cite[Lemma~3.3]{SS19} and \cite[Proposition~5.2]{BdHMPS24}, and we include detailed explanations only where it deviates from their methods.
+The main modifications are due to the presence of multiple regimes in the DCWP model and the choice of unbounded random variables $J_{ij}$. \begin{proposition} For any $\beta > \beta_{1}$ let $\mathcal{A}_{N}$ and $\mathcal{B}_{N}$ be chosen as in Definition~\ref{def:regimes}, and $a > \sqrt{v \ln q}$.
+Then, there exists a constant $C_{1} \in (0, k_{1})$ such that, on the event $\Xi_{N}(a)$, as $N \to \infty$